Windsor

 AreaSearch analysis indicates Windsor maintains employment conditions that align with national benchmarks

-Notably, professional & technical services had employment levels 1.7 times the regional average, while manufacturing had limited presence at 2.7% compared to the regional 6.4%.
-Many Windsor residents commuted elsewhere for work based on Census data.
-Over the year to September 2025, employment increased by 0.4%, labour force grew by 0.6%, and unemployment rose by 0.2 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8% and unemployment fall by 0.5%.
-State-wide in Queensland as of 25-Nov, employment contracted by 0.01%, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Windsor's employment mix suggests local employment should increase by 7.5% over five years and 15.0% over ten years, though these are simple extrapolations for illustrative purposes only.
+Manufacturing employment is limited at 2.7%, compared to the regional average of 6.4%.
+Many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment increased by 0.4% while labour force grew by 0.6%, raising the unemployment rate by 0.2 percentage points.
+In contrast, Greater Brisbane saw employment rise by 3.8%.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Windsor's employment mix suggests local employment growth of 7.5% over five years and 15.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment